shangfii/FinTech_Test_Repository/README.md

 ## Test Repo for 2.6.3
 ### Testing the look and feel of things

-Welcome to my Repo of FinTech, check it out!
+* Welcome to my Repo of FinTech, check it out!
+* * Boldly writting
 Thanks
 This should show up online too